+The exergetic power $\dot{A}$ is equal to the (energetic) thermal power $\dot{Q}$ multiplied with the Carnot efficiency which is defined by the temperature $\theta$ at which the thermal power is exchanged and the environment temperature $\theta_0$, see~\cref{eq:carnot_efficiency}.

-Now consider a closed thermodynamic system with mass $m$, volume $v$, and internal energy given according to its fundamental equation $u = U(s, v)$.
-The system further has potential energy $V$ depending on its position $q$ and kinetic energy $K$ depending on its linear momentum $p$.
-Its exergy $A$ can be defined as
+Now, let us consider a closed system with entropy $s$, volume $v$, and internal energy $u$ given according to its fundamental equation $u = U(s, v)$.
+The system further has potential energy $E_\text{pot}$ depending on its configuration $q$ and kinetic energy $E_\text{kin}$ depending on its momentum $p$.
+Its exergy $A$ is

-Clearly, the exergy function arises from the energy function: Additional linear terms shift the equilibrium and constant terms make the exergy zero at equilibrium.
-The physical meaning of the shift that is linear in $s$ has been explained above using the Carnot engine as a theoretical device.
-The meaning of the shift that is linear in $v$ can be explained as follows: An infinitesimal change of exergy caused by an infinitesimal change of volume can be written as $\bigl( \pi(s, v) - \pi_0 \bigr) \, \dd v$ where $\pi(s, v) = -\left. \frac{\partial U(\tilde{s}, \tilde{v})}{\partial \tilde{v}} \right|_{\tilde{s} = s, \, \tilde{v} = v}$ is the pressure\footnote{ The pressure is defined with a minus sign because the system loses energy when it gains volume.
-In contrast, the system gains energy when it gains entropy. } of the system.
-If the system expands at the rate $\dot{v}$, it needs to push back the atmosphere which is assumed to have a fixed pressure $\pi_0$.
-This requires the mechanical power $\pi_0 \, \dot{v}$ which cannot be utilized.
-Hence, only the power $\left( \pi - \pi_0 \right) \dot{v}$ remains as exergetic power.
-In short, atmospheric pressure cannot be utilized to do work.

-The first line in~\cref{eq:exergy_svqp} contains the terms expressing the so-called physical exergy of the system.
-The second line contains terms for the (macroscopic) mechanical energy which is pure exergy, except that for potential exergy a constant $-V(q_0)$ corresponding to the most stable configuration $q_0$ is taken into account such that the total exergy is zero in the dead state.
-Additional terms for chemical exergy have to be taken into account if chemical reactions are relevant.
+The exergy function is obtained from the energy function by adding linear terms which determine the equilibrium and constant terms which make the exergy zero at equilibrium.
+The physical meaning of the term linear in $s$ has been explained above using the Carnot engine as a theoretical device.
+The meaning of the term linear in $v$ can be explained as follows: The infinitesimal change of exergy caused by an infinitesimal change of volume is $\bigl( \pi(s, v) - \pi_0 \bigr) \, \dd v$ with pressure\footnote{ Pressure is defined with a minus sign because the system loses energy as it expands. } $\pi(s, v) = -\pdv{U(s,v)}{v}$.
+If the system expands at the rate $\dot{v}$, it has to displace the atmosphere which is assumed to have a fixed pressure $\pi_0$.
+This requires the mechanical power $\pi_0 \, \dot{v}$.
+Hence, only $\left( \pi - \pi_0 \right) \dot{v}$ remains as exergetic power.
+The first line in~\cref{eq:exergy_svqp} represents the physical exergy, while the second line represents the (macroscopic) mechanical energy/exergy.
+The constant $-E_\text{pot}(q_0)$, corresponding to the configuration with least potential energy, makes the total exergy zero in the equilibrium state.

-Next, we will make the connection between pH systems and exergy.
-Later, we will observe that irreversible processes create entropy and destroy exergy.